-In June 2018, a class action was initiated against John Hancock Life Insurance Company (U.S.A.) ("JHUSA") and John Hancock Life Insurance Company of New York ("JHNY") in the U.S. District Court for the Southern District of New York on behalf of owners of approximately 1,500 Performance Universal Life ("UL") policies issued between 2003 and 2009 whose policies were subject to a Cost of Insurance ("COI") increase announced in 2018.
-In October 2018, a second and almost identical class action was initiated against JHUSA and JHNY in the U.S. District Court for the Southern District of New York.
-The two cases were determined to be related, and they were consolidated and assigned to the same judge.
+In June 2018, a class action was initiated against John Hancock Life Insurance Company (U.S.A.) ("JHUSA") and John Hancock Life Insurance Company of New York ("JHNY") in the U.S. District Court for the Southern District of New York on behalf of owners of approximately 1,500 Performance Universal Life ("UL") policies issued between 2003 and 2010 whose policies were subject to a Cost of Insurance ("COI") increase announced in 2018.
+The class, as defined, now covers approximately 1,300 of the 1,500 policies subjected to the COI increase.
+In addition to the class action, there are nine individual lawsuits opposing the Performance UL COI increases that also have been filed.
+Each of the lawsuits, except two, is brought by plaintiffs owning multiple policies and/or by entities managing them for investment purposes.
+Three of the non-class lawsuits are pending in New York state court; and six are pending in the U.S. District Court for the Southern District of New York.
 Discovery has commenced in these cases.
 No hearings on substantive matters have been scheduled.
-It is too early to assess the range of potential outcomes for these two related lawsuits.
-In addition to the consolidated class action, there are seven non-class lawsuits opposing the Performance UL COI increases that also have been filed.
-Each of the lawsuits, except one, is brought by plaintiffs owning multiple policies and by entities managing them for investment purposes.
-Two of the non-class lawsuits are pending in New York state court; two of the lawsuits are pending in the U.S. District Court for the Southern District of New York; and three lawsuits are pending in the U.S. District Court for the Central District of California.
-Whether individually or on a combined basis, it remains premature, given the procedural status of these cases, as well as the relatively early development of parties' respective legal theories, to suggest a reliable estimate of potential outcomes.
+On January 5, 2022 the Court gave preliminary approval to a proposed settlement of the class litigation.
+It is too early to predict the range of potential outcomes for all of these lawsuits, and the Company intends to continue to vigorously defend these matters.